ayanonagon/talks/tryswift/BoundariesInPractice.md

 }
 ```

+^ This protocol has an associated type Content

-^ This protocol specifies two things:
+^ And it specifies two things:

 ^ 1.
 How to fetch the content.
 This is most likely an API request.

 ^ and 2.
-How to take the result from getting the content and convert it to a view controller to present.
+How to take the content and convert it to a view controller for presentation.

 ---